dariorlima/arduino-weather-station-cdk/README.md

-# Welcome to your CDK TypeScript project!
+# Arduino Weather Station CDK

-This is a blank project for TypeScript development with CDK.
+This is the infrastructure code of the Weather Station.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+You can find the Serial Reader part of this project and instructions to get it ready here: https://github.com/dariorlima/arduino-weather-station-reader

-## Useful commands
+## Basic commands

  * `npm run build`   compile typescript to js
  * `npm run watch`   watch for changes and compile